CALL US NOW: 0207-700-2354

 Duchess of Windsor – Conservative by day, flamboyant by night

-Although her daytime wardrobe was fairly conservative, her evening wardrobe was much more feminine and attention grabbing.
+Although the Duchess of Windsor’s daytime wardrobe was fairly conservative, her evening wardrobe was much more feminine and attention grabbing.

 After the Second World War she favoured different designers as well Schiaparelli and Mainbocher, with Givenchy, Yves Saint Laurent and Dior designing for her, and matched with shoes by Roger Vivier.